Generation of High-Density High-Polarization Positrons via Single-Shot Strong Laser-Foil Interaction

 In this Letter, we investigate the generation of ultrarelativistic high-density high-polarization positrons via single-shot laser-foil interaction in the strong-field QED regime; see Fig.~\ref{fig1}(a).
 The driving laser ionizes the target and directly accelerates the emitted electrons~\cite{Sentoku1999,Gahn1999,Naumova2004,Nakamura2004,Nakamura2007,Chen2006, Li2006,tian2012,Thevenet2016}, and these electrons then emit abundant $\gamma$ photons via the NCS, which is dominated by the laser field.
-The emitted $\gamma$ photons subsequently generate polarized positrons via the NBW process, which is dominated by a strong self-generated quasi-static magnetic field $\mathbf{B}^{\rm S}$.
+The emitted $\gamma$ photons subsequently generate polarized positrons via the NBW process, which is dominated by a strong self-generated quasistatic magnetic field $\mathbf{B}^{\rm S}$.
 We find that placing the foil at an appropriate angle can result in a directional orientation of $\mathbf{B}^{\rm S}$ due to the electric currents along the foil surface [see Fig.~\ref{fig1}(b)], thereby polarizing positrons.
-Manipulating the laser polarization direction can control the angle $\Theta$ between the $\gamma$ photon polarization $\mathbf{P}_\gamma$ and the directional magnetic field $\mathbf{B}^{\rm S}$ [see Figs.~\ref{fig1}(c) and (d)], significantly enhancing the polarization degree of positrons.
-Our three-dimensional spin-resolved QED particle-in-cell (PIC) simulations show that using a laser with a peak intensity of about $10^{23}$ ${\rm W}/{\rm cm}^2$ can obtain dense ($\gtrsim 10^{18}$ cm$^{-3}$) transversely polarized positrons with an average polarization degree of about 70\% and a yield of above 0.1 nC per shot; see Figs.~\ref{fig2}(a)-(f).
-We also find that using a cone target with the same laser pulse can remarkably increase the positron yield up to above 10 nC, but at the cost of reducing positron polarization; see Figs.~\ref{fig2}(g) and (h).
+Manipulating the laser polarization direction can control the polarization of intermediate $\gamma$ photons $\mathbf{P}_\gamma$ [see Fig.~\ref{fig1}(c)], thereby controlling the angle $\Theta$ between $\mathbf{P}_\gamma$ and $\mathbf{B}^{\rm S}$, and significantly enhancing the polarization degree of positrons [see Fig.~\ref{fig1}(d)].
+Under the influence of $\mathbf{B}^{\rm S}$, most positrons move through the target, while newborn electrons propagate along the front surface of the target, ultimately mixing with unpolarized target electrons.
+Our three-dimensional spin-resolved QED particle-in-cell (PIC) simulations show that using a laser with a peak intensity of about $10^{23}$ ${\rm W}/{\rm cm}^2$ can obtain dense ($\gtrsim 10^{18}$ cm$^{-3}$) transversely polarized positrons with an average polarization degree of about 70\% and a yield of above 0.1 nC per shot; see Fig.~\ref{fig2}.
 Our method is feasible using currently available or upcoming laser facilities, as it avoids the need for exact spatiotemporal synchronization.
-Moreover, our method is robust with respect to the laser and target parameters; see Fig.~\ref{fig4}.
+Moreover, our method is robust with respect to the laser and target parameters; see Appendix~\ref{impact}.

 \setParDis

 We utilize a Monte Carlo algorithm \cite{Wan2019,Xue2022,PIC_wan} in PIC code to investigate spin-resolved QED phenomena in laser-solid interactions.
 Two primary QED processes, NCS and NBW, are implemented in the local constant field approximation~\cite{baier1998,Ritus1985,Fedotov2023}, which is valid for the invariant field parameter $a_0$ $\equiv$ $|e|E_0/mc\omega_0$ $\gg$ 1.
 These processes are characterized by two nonlinear QED parameters $\chi_e$ $\equiv$ $(|e|\hbar/m^3c^4)\sqrt{-(F_{\mu\nu}p^{\nu})^2}$ and $\chi_{\gamma}$ $\equiv$ $ (|e|\hbar/m^3c^4)\sqrt{-(F_{\mu\nu}k^{\nu})^2}$~\cite{Ritus1985,baier1998}, respectively.
 Here $e$ and $m$ are electron charge and mass, respectively, $E_0$ and $\omega_0$ are laser field amplitude and frequency, respectively, $c$ is the light speed in vacuum, $\hbar$ is the reduced Planck constant, $k^\nu$ and $p^\nu$ are the 4-momenta of $\gamma$ photon and electron (positron), respectively, and $F_{\mu\nu}$ is the field tensor.